 Government pension tracing service

 This service has been set up by the Government to help people who have lost track of their pensions easily find them - or even discover new pots that they were not aware of!
-To trace your old pensions through HMRC you need to have at hand the name of your past employer or your past pension provider.
+To trace your old pensions through the Government's service you need to have at hand the name of your past employer.

 However, some consider this service considerably outdated as you can only find out the contact details of your pension providers - which might be wrong in some cases.
 You need to contact each pension provider yourself, or even find their correct details, and locate your pension pots as well as their value.